 (e) to refund any relevant costs or fees which may have been paid already.

-(2) No order under this rule shall be made against a practitioner unless he has been given a reasonable opportunity to appear before the Court and show cause why the order should not be made, except where any proceeding in court or in chambers cannot conveniently proceed, and fails or is adjourned without useful progress being made —
+(2) No order under this rule shall be made against a legal practitioner unless he has been given a reasonable opportunity to appear before the Court and show cause why the order should not be made, except where any proceeding in court or in chambers cannot conveniently proceed, and fails or is adjourned without useful progress being made —

-(a) because of the failure of the practitioner to attend in person or by a proper representative; or
+(a) because of the failure of the legal practitioner to attend in person or by a proper representative; or

-(b) because of the failure of the practitioner to deliver any document for the use of the Court which ought to have been delivered, or to be prepared with any proper evidence or account, or otherwise to proceed.
+(b) because of the failure of the legal practitioner to deliver any document for the use of the Court which ought to have been delivered, or to be prepared with any proper evidence or account, or otherwise to proceed.

 (3) The Court may before making an order under this rule refer the matter to the taxing officer for inquiry and report.

-(4) The Court may direct that notice of any proceedings or order against a practitioner under this rule shall be given to his client in such manner as may be specified in the direction.
+(4) The Court may direct that notice of any proceedings or order against a legal practitioner under this rule shall be given to his client in such manner as may be specified in the direction.

 [Rule 5 amended: Gazette 23 Jan 2001 p.
-562-3.]
+562-3; SL 2022/74 r.
+15.]

 6. Solicitor guardian ad litem, costs of